msultanz/login-registration-app/README.md

 # login-registration-app
-User can login, register and create and modify their profile
+User can login, register and create,save and modify their profile